ml-tooling/ml-workspace/README.md

 After installation, refresh the Jupyter website and the Zeppelin tool will be available under `Open Tool -> Zeppelin`.
 Other tools might only be available within the Desktop VNC (e.g., `atom` or `pycharm`) or do not provide any UI (e.g., `starspace`, `docker-client`).
 </details>

-Alternativly to extending the workspace at runtime, you can also customize the workspace Docker image to create your own flavor as explained in the [FAQ](#faq) section.
+As an alternative to extending the workspace at runtime, you can also customize the workspace Docker image to create your own flavor as explained in the [FAQ](#faq) section.

 ## FAQ